SparkofSpike/CSExtensions/README.md

 **Health Adjustment** - Increase max health.
 Or decrease it.
 Make your players tankier or make them suffer.
 Positive numbers add hearts, negative numbers remove them.
 There's a safety mechanism to prevent health from going below zero because even I have limits.

 **Weight System** - Weight affects movement speed.
 Weight of 1 slows players down by 100% - they basically can't move.
 Weight of -1 speeds them up by 100% - they become Sonic the Hedgehog.
-Why can't you configure it more precisely with custom values?
+Or 0.5, or -0.2, or -9999, or something else you want.
+Why can't you configure it more precisely with custom values like 100kg/50g/2t?
 Because I got lazy writing that part.
 Deal with it.

 **MythicMobs Integration** - Yes, accessories can trigger MythicMobs skills too.
 Because why should guns have all the fun?
 Wear a cursed ring that damages you over time, or a holy amulet that heals you when you kill someone.
 The possibilities are endless and barely tested.